 Capability assessments for each planning partner are presented in the jurisdictional annexes in Volume 2.
+Each planning partner described how their capabilities could be expanded or improved on.
 The sections below describe the specific capabilities evaluated under the assessment.

 5.3.1 Legal and Regulatory Capabilities